Open Data Hub logo

 Procedure

-1. In a terminal window, if you are not already logged in to your OpenShift cluster as a cluster administrator, log in to the OpenShift CLI as shown in the following example:
+1. In a terminal window, log in to the OpenShift CLI as shown in the following example:

 2. Create a PyTorch training job, as follows: